 I ship guitars Worldwide.
 If you've got a house I will get it there!

-I have many types of homemade cigar box guitars for sale, blues resonators, electric, old school acoustic, 3 and 4 string.
+I have many types of homemade cigar box guitars for sale.
+I like to make both resonators and old school acoustic or electric in both 3 and 4 string.

 If you have seen anything you like, just email me and let me know.